18F/join.tts.gsa.gov/positions/login-integration-engineer.md

 # headings are how the site builder knows what the data is.
 For the rest of the
 # frontmatter, please be careful not to delete the headings!
 #🔻🔻🔻🔻🔻
-title: "Login.gov: Integration Engineer GS15"
+title: "Login.gov: Integration Engineer/Solution Architect GS15"

 # Put the opening and closing dates of your posting here, if you have them.
 The
 # values you set here will be turned into user-friendly text in other parts of